abditimer/abdis_machine_learning_handbook/README.md

 # abdis-machine-learning-handbook

 THIS BOOK IS IN PREVIEW AND IS BEING DEVELOPED.
+Feel free to pull this repo and work on it as you would like.

 The perfect handbook for any Machine Learning Engineer or Data Scientist